GuangchuangYu/resume/resume.md

 **R**
 :   More than 8 years of experience<br>
-    Developed 10 packages (3 in CRAN and 7 in Bioconductor)
+    Developed 11 packages (4 on CRAN and 7 on Bioconductor)

 **Unix**
 :   More than 14 years of experience (Linux & BSD)<br>